Position

 What does a Brewer do?

-A Brewer creates and oversees the production of beverages, primarily beer.
-This role involves selecting ingredients, managing the brewing process, and ensuring the final product meets quality standards.
-Brewers work in breweries, distilleries, and other beverage production facilities.
-They must understand the science of fermentation and the art of brewing.
+A Brewer creates and oversees the production of beer.
+This role involves mixing ingredients, monitoring the fermentation process, and ensuring the final product meets quality standards.
+Brewers work in breweries, which can range from small craft operations to large commercial establishments.
+They must understand the science behind brewing and have a keen eye for detail to produce consistent and high-quality beer.

 View Brewer jobs nearby